Topscientist/boom-bot/README.md

 # Update From Maintainer | Project Archived
-This project has been archived as it is no longer active and I am no longer able/willing to invest my time into it sufficently.
-I may re-activate it at a later date later this year as a social experiment though!
+This project has been archived as it is no longer active (The event ended ages ago) and I am no longer able/willing to invest my time into it sufficently.
+I may re-activate it at a later date later this year as another social experiment though!

 # Boom Bot
 A test to see what happens if the internet is allowed to run rampant with a discord bot and it's code.